casibase/casibase-website/blog/casibase-deepSeek-guideline.md

 ![addUser](/img/blog/casibase-deepSeek-guideline/add-user.png)

-### 2.2 **Configuring Casibase**：
+### 2.2 **Configuring Casibase**

-With the above configuration, we already have access to casibase, next, after logging in, we will configure it for AI chat, deploying a DeepSeek r1 based on the AlibabaCloud Big Model Service Platform (https://help.aliyun.com/zh/model-studio/) supported model.
+With the above configuration, we already have access to casibase, next, after logging in, we will configure it for AI chat, deploying a DeepSeek r1 based on the AlibabaCloud Big Model Service Platform (<https://help.aliyun.com/zh/model-studio/>) supported model.

 ##### 2.2.1 Configure Storage Provider